-28 29 A method is a member that implements a computation or action that can be performed by an object or class.
+A method is a member that implements a computation or action that can be performed by an object or class.
 Methods are declared using method-declarations:

 '''

 method-declaration:

-30

 method-header method-body

-31

 method-header:

-32

-attributes{opt} method-modifiers{opt} return-type member-name ( formal-parameter-list{opt} )
+attributesopt method-modifiersopt return-type member-name ( formal-parameter-listopt )

-33

 method-modifiers:

-34

 method-modifier

-35

 method-modifiers method-modifier

-36

 method-modifier:

-37

 new

-38

 public

-39

 protected

-40

 internal

-41

 private

-42

-43

 static

 virtual

-44

 sealed

-45

 override

-46

 abstract

-47

 extern

-48

-'''

-'''

-1

 return-type:

-2

 type

 void

-3

 member-name:

-4

 identifier

-5

 interface-type . identifier

-6

 method-body:

-7

 block

-8

-9

 '''

-A method-declaration may include a set of attributes (§24) and a valid combination of the four access modifiers (§17.2.3), the new (§17.2.2), static (§17.5.2), virtual (§17.5.3), override (§17.5.4),
+A method-declaration may include a set of attributes ($\S24$) and a valid combination of the four access modifiers ($\S17.2.3$), the new ($\S17.2.2$), static ($\S17.5.2$), virtual ($\S17.5.3$), override ($\S17.5.4$), sealed ($\S17.5.5$), abstract ($\S17.5.6$), and extern ($\S17.5.7$) modifiers.

-- sealed (§17.5.5), abstract (§17.5.6), and extern (§17.5.7) modifiers. - A declaration has a valid combination of modifiers if all of the following are true: - The declaration includes a valid combination of access modifiers (§17.2.3). - The declaration does not include the same modifier multiple times. - The declaration includes at most one of the following modifiers: static, virtual, and override. - The declaration includes at most one of the following modifiers: new and override. - If the declaration includes the abstract modifier, then the declaration does not include any of the following modifiers: static, virtual, or extern. - If the declaration includes the private modifier, then the declaration does not include any of the following modifiers: virtual, override, or abstract. - If the declaration includes the sealed modifier, then the declaration also includes the override modifier. - The return-type of a method declaration specifies the type of the value computed and returned by the method.
-The return-type is void if the method does not return a value. - The member-name specifies the name of the method.
-Unless the method is an explicit interface member - implementation (§20.4.1), the member-name is simply an identifier.
-For an explicit interface member - implementation, the member-name consists of an interface-type followed by a "." and an identifier. - 29 The optional formal-parameter-list specifies the parameters of the method (§17.5.1). - The return-type and each of the types referenced in the formal-parameter-list of a method must be at least as accessible as the method itself (§10.5.4). - For abstract and extern methods, the method-body consists simply of a semicolon.
-For all other - methods, the method-body consists of a block, which specifies the statements to execute when the method is - 34 invoked.
+A declaration has a valid combination of modifiers if all of the following are true:

+- The declaration includes a valid combination of access modifiers (§17.2.3). - The declaration does not include the same modifier multiple times. - The declaration includes at most one of the following modifiers: static, virtual, and override. - The declaration includes at most one of the following modifiers: new and override. - If the declaration includes the abstract modifier, then the declaration does not include any of the following modifiers: static, virtual, sealed, or extern. - If the declaration includes the private modifier, then the declaration does not include any of the following modifiers: virtual, override, or abstract.

+• If the declaration includes the sealed modifier, then the declaration also includes the override modifier.

+The return-type of a method declaration specifies the type of the value computed and returned by the method.
+The return-type is void if the method does not return a value.

+The member-name specifies the name of the method.
+Unless the method is an explicit interface member implementation (§20.4.1), the member-name is simply an identifier.
+For an explicit interface member implementation, the member-name consists of an interface-type followed by a "." and an identifier.

+The optional formal-parameter-list specifies the parameters of the method (§17.5.1).

+The return-type and each of the types referenced in the formal-parameter-list of a method must be at least as accessible as the method itself (§10.5.4).

+For abstract and extern methods, the method-body consists simply of a semicolon.
+For all other methods, the method-body consists of a block, which specifies the statements to execute when the method is invoked.

-- The name and the formal parameter list of a method define the signature (§10.6) of the method.
-Specifically, - the signature of a method consists of its name and the number, modifiers, and types of its formal parameters. - 37 The return type is not part of a method's signature, nor are the names of the formal parameters. - The name of a method must differ from the names of all other non-methods declared in the same class.
-In - 39 addition, the signature of a method must differ from the signatures of all other methods declared in the same - 40 class.
+The name and the formal parameter list of a method define the signature (§10.6) of the method.
+Specifically, the signature of a method consists of its name and the number, modifiers, and types of its formal parameters.
+The return type is not part of a method's signature, nor are the names of the formal parameters.

+The name of a method must differ from the names of all other non-methods declared in the same class.
+In addition, the signature of a method must differ from the signatures of all other methods declared in the same class, and two methods declared in the same class may not have signatures that differ solely by ref and out.